 The best Thanksgiving dinner is the one where you don't have to do the dishes!
-Here are eight places in Dallas where you can eat Thanksgiving dinner and then go directly to the couch for a guilt-free nap.
+Here are nine places in Dallas where you can eat Thanksgiving dinner and then go directly to the couch for a guilt-free nap.

-Posted on Nov 8, 2018 By Zane Harrington
+Posted on Nov 13, 2019 By Zane Harrington

-4. Head to the Historic West End for Thanksgiving dinner a Y.O.
+3. Head to the Historic West End for Thanksgiving dinner a Y.O.
 Ranch Steakhouse.
 This Dallas staple impresses with its Western ambiance and traditional selections, a 3-course meal made with the freshest fall ingredients, such as sweet corn, cranberry, smoked turkey, pumpkin, sweet potato and more.

 With stellar barbecue joints all over the place in Dallas, it can feel like Thanksgiving season year-round.
-Get your meat fix at Lockhart in the Bishop Arts District with a plate of smoked turkey with jalapeno mac and cheese on the side, or go to Slow Bone in the Design District for finger-licking turkey alongside their famous cornbread.
-For a turkey craving at lunch, head to Full Circle Tavern in the Cedars/Southside District for the Gobble Gobble, an oven-roasted turkey sandwich with everything that makes Thanksgiving delicious: homemade cornbread, cranberry sauce and gravy on a wheat brioche bun.
+Get your meat fix at Lockhart in the Bishop Arts District with a plate of smoked turkey with jalapeno mac and cheese on the side, or go to Slow Bone in the Design District for finger-licking turkey alongside their famous cornbread dressing.
+However, if you are looking for something a little more traditional, check out a Dallasite favorite – Eatzi's!
+A European style market featuring chef-crafted meals, Eatzi's has turkey, dressing and mashed potatoes all year-round.